 Othello was raised in Western Canada, where his love of the outdoors and travel was shaped.
 Trekking / backpacking, rock climbing, skiing, snowboarding and fly fishing are often ways he enjoys the endless sunny days of southern Alberta.
 Othello has studied in the University of Calgary, for his Bachelors of Commerce, and Dalhousie University for his Masters of Business Administration, as well as the US and Mexico (on exchange).
 He has worked in West Coast, Prairies, and Central Canada.
 On the travel side, Othello has touched each province, and is planning to visit the three territories (fishing and hiking, maybe?).
 Internationally, he’s seen North and Central America, Europe, and Pac-Asia.
 So his combination of work, education, and travel across this country provides a unique Canadian perspective.
 He lives in Calgary, with his wife and their two children, and is a Senior Vice President of KPMG’s Corporate Finance practice.

 James has enjoyed hostels for many years and strongly believes in the mission statement of Hostelling International.
-After 7 years of regional board service including service as Chair he is excited to now serve at the national level on the HI Canada Board.
+He brings years of experience in the fields of tourism, education, and sports and recreation.
+After 7 years of regional board service including service as Chair he is proud to now serve at the national level on the HI Canada Board.
 He is committed to strong governance that is reflective of its members and embraces the opportunity to assist the national board in fulfilling its various roles and responsibilities.
-While appreciative of the degree to which traveling and the subsequent socio-cultural experiences enrich people’s lives he is proud of the fact that hostelling is a wonderful opportunity to broadens one’s horizons and to ultimately galvanize the global citizen.
+While appreciative of the degree to which traveling and the subsequent socio-cultural experiences enrich people’s lives he is inspired by the fact that hostelling is a wonderful opportunity to broadens one’s horizons and to ultimately galvanize the global citizen.